 Our priests and trained parish members visit members that are home bound in homes, nursing facilities and hospitals to pray together and bring Holy Communion.
 For more information, click here.

-The St. Pius X Conference of the St. Vincent de Paul Society performs works of charity including referrals, resources and distribution of financial assistance to those in need.
-We meet twice monthly, for spiritual renewal and to oversee the service performed by individual members.
-Individual help is provided by a team of two - rotating on a weekly basis - by personal contact with those in need in their own homes.
+HOPE at St. Pius X performs works of charity including referrals, resources and disbursement of funds to those in financial need.
+We meet twice monthly to discuss the services performed by individual members.
+Help is provided by a team of two.
+These teams rotate on a weekly basis and make personal contact with those in need in their own homes.
 For more information, please click here.

 The Green Team is a group of parishioners involved with raising awareness of environmental concerns within our community and throughout the world, and working on local projects which will improve the area.
 We pick up trash along Rt.
 450 four times a year, sponsor gardening workshops, plant and help maintain an organic vegetable garden on City of Bowie property then donate all produce to the Bowie Interfaith Pantry, write monthly articles about the environment for the Sunday bulletin.
 To get involved with these efforts please click here.
 To sign up for September 2018, click here.